-The production stage, also known as principal photography (fancy term), is when all the actual shooting and recording happens — with cameras, actors and location licenses — oh my!
-It’s that magical part of the filmmaking process that makes you think oh-shh-it’s-really-happening.
+The production stage, also known as principal photography, is when all the actual shooting and recording happens — with cameras, actors, and location licenses.
+For many, it’s the most exciting part of the filmmaking process.

 Production is “the point of no return”

 The “point of no return” in filmmaking is the point during the production phase when it becomes cheaper to follow through to the end than to dip out early (even if you’re anticipating a flop of a film).
 The money is spent and to tear it all down now would create a way worse situation and financial fallout than pushing towards the finish line.
 See why a budget and production schedule are critical?